I Am Elizabeth Smart: Plot

 The three of them relocate to San Diego County, California.
 During one instance in Lakeside, California when Mitchell is absent, Elizabeth and Barzee are left in their desert camp without water for a week, before a freak rain storm occurs and saves their lives.
 Afterwards, Mitchell returns, bringing food and stating that he had been arrested for breaking into a church.
 He decides that they need to relocate again.
 Elizabeth manages to convince her captors that they should move back to Utah.

 Arriving in Sandy, Utah, the three hitch-hike for a while, until Elizabeth angers Mitchell by talking to a stranger.
 Elizabeth's narration states that this would be the last time that Brian would rape her.

 While in a store, Elizabeth notices some missing persons posters on the bulletin board.
 Mitchell tells her that she is not on the board, and that everyone has forgotten her.
 The moment they exit the store, however, the police converge on them.
 As Elizabeth is separated from them, Mitchell claims that he is a traveling minister.
 After some brief hesitation in front of a police officer who questions her on her identity, Elizabeth finally reveals who she is.
 As she is taken to the police station, the other police officers arrest Mitchell and Barzee.
 Later on, Elizabeth is reunited with her father Ed (George Newbern) and her mother Lois (Anne Openshaw).

 Later that night, Lois tells Elizabeth that the rest of the family are having a slumber party in their room.
 Elizabeth declines and states that she will sleep in her room.

 In Elizabeth's final narration, she states that she told her story to speak for kidnapping victims, including those who have not been found yet.
 She concludes by saying, "I am not cracked, I'm not shattered, I am Elizabeth Smart."

 A postscript reveals that Brian David Mitchell was sentenced to life in federal prison.
 Wanda Barzee was sentenced to 15 years in prison.
-Elizabeth got married and had children where started the Elizabeth Smart Foundation with her father.
+Elizabeth got married, had children, and started the Elizabeth Smart Foundation with her father.